top of page

 • leaders feel that they are unsupported by circumstances and “unlucky”—and experience the emotional consequences of feeling that things are “unfair” (including resentment).

 • leaders feel unhappy about their reactions to stressful thoughts/emotions, including feelings associated with unpredictability.
-When stress begets stress and self-criticism, emotions and thoughts can quickly become difficult to manage.
+They resent the unpredictability of high-pressure environments, yet their attempts to manage stress only seem to compound it.

-• leaders feel despondent, wondering if they’ll ever have the meaningful impact promised by leadership, and experience the thoughts and emotional consequences associated with disappointment, fearing failure, and with “imposter syndrome”.
+• leaders feel despondent, wondering if they’ll ever have the meaningful impact promised by leadership, and experience the emotional consequences associated with disappointment, fearing failure, and with “imposter syndrome”.
+They begin to fear that their efforts are merely a show of force rather than a source of real influence.

-• leaders wonder if they’ve perhaps damaged their important relationships (at work or at home), and experience the emotional consequences of regret and isolation.
+• leaders question whether they’ve damaged key relationships—with their teams, their peers, or at home.
+And with that doubt comes the emotional consequences of regret and isolation.

 • leaders feel that they need “permission/approval” from more successful people in order to become like them; a “successful” person telling them that they’re “on the right track” would grant them the permission they need to continue to lead.

-Being in a high-stakes leadership position—e.g., C-suite executive, successful entrepreneur, senior partner at a law/consulting firm, leading physician or medical executive, private equity professional, venture capitalist, philanthropist, thought leader, etc.—creates the conditions for having various forms of impact (e.g., achieving organizational goals, creating positive social change, creating the conditions for innovation, motivating and inspiring others, building a larger network and personal legacy, etc.).
+Being in a high-stakes leadership position creates the conditions for tremendous impact.
+But it also exposes leaders to constant scrutiny.
+Reputational considerations—whether within their professional networks, donor circles, or industry at large—add another layer of pressure; the cost of an emotional misstep is high.
 When a leader feels stuck, they begin to question whether they’ll create as much of an impact as they had hoped.
 And if growth means just doing more of what they’re already doing (some/much of which they perhaps don’t enjoy), they imagine that they’ll be less free to have the impact they want, and may even end up unthinkingly restrict themselves from producing further growth.
+They instinctively avoid discomfort, but that avoidance makes high-stakes moments even heavier.
+And leaders who avoid emotional discomfort don’t just limit their personal growth; they weaken their ability to lead.

-• Avoiding their emotional discomfort prevents those in leadership from doing what they know they should be doing in order to produce results.
-(Taking uncomfortable steps to produce results—something those in leadership positions have all done before—creates a feeling of progress and competence that keeps them motivated.)
+• Avoiding their emotional discomfort prevents those in leadership from doing the things they know they should be doing in order to produce results.
+Instead of leading with clarity, they hold back, second-guess, or overcompensate.

-• Avoiding their emotional discomfort prevents those in leadership from looking directly at the terms of their inner life (including their “mindset”) that prevent them from growth, including their unacknowledged desires and frustrations, their (often self-sabotaging) standards, their relationship with their self/past, and those things that they might be uniquely capable of doing something about.
+• Avoiding their emotional discomfort prevents those in leadership from looking directly at the terms of their inner life that determine their habits of thinking, feeling, perceiving and behaving, including their unacknowledged desires and frustrations, their (often self-sabotaging) standards, their relationship with their self/past, and those things that they might be uniquely capable of doing something about.

 As a result, those in high-impact leadership aren’t as effective under pressure.
-An inability to manage emotion prevents a leader from making optimal decisions (about strategy/vision, building teams/relationships, managing change/risk, etc.,) especially when faced with uncertainty—which is a leader’s primary responsibility.
-An inability to manage emotion prevents a leader from finding clarity that allows them to understand root causes and avoid blame—which reduces a leader’s decision-making ability.
-An inability to manage emotion prevents a leader from building and managing relationships (with their senior leadership team, key stakeholders, industry networks/peers, government agencies, etc.).
+An inability to manage emotion prevents a leader from making optimal decisions under uncertainty—which is a leader’s primary responsibility.
+An inability to manage emotion prevents a leader from finding clarity in high-pressure situations—that allows them to understand root causes and avoid blame, to separate real risks from imagined threats.
+An inability to manage emotion prevents a leader from building trust and influence—which requires emotional awareness, not suppression.
 An inability to manage emotion prevents a leader from growth, allowing their own inner life (e.g., impostor syndrome, insecurity/doubt, etc.) to dictate their behaviour.
-In short, an inability to manage emotion affects a leader’s ability, efficacy, and capacity.
-The exhaustion that accompanies leadership may feel meaningless.
-But the pressure to continue and vindicate oneself continues.
+The exhaustion that comes from avoidance feels meaningless, yet the pressure to continue—to prove oneself—remains.

 wood fire anxiety fear emotional management executive wellbeing leadership wellness